 In project management, one of the most effective ways of keeping stakeholders and teams aligned is through the use of a communication plan.
 But what is a project communication plan and how does it help keep projects running smoothly?

-Learn these need-to-know communication plan details and discover a new template that will help you get all of your collaborators on the same page at all times.
+Learn these need-to-know communication plan details and discover a pre-built template that will help you get all of your collaborators on the same page.

 Why effective communication matters